kelyar/wix-ui-lib/README.md

 ##### Click here for <a href="http://wix.github.com/wix-ui-lib" target="_blank">demo</a> and documentation.

 ## Overview
-Wix UI Library is a extension of the Wix SDK.
+Wix UI Library is an extension of the Wix SDK.
 It provides common CSS, HTML and JS Components which follow Wix product guide for Apps.
 Wix UI library will deploy itself as a sub namespace of the Wix SDK as Wix.UI.

 ### Dependencies